SANE AND SELFISH REASONS TO NOT EAT PIECES OF ANIMALS.

 The eating of meat affects other people, contributing significantly to food shortages worldwide.
 In the U.S., animals are fed more than 80 percent of the corn and 95 percent of the oats grown.
 The world's cattle alone consume a quantity of food once estimated (Gold and Porrit) to be equal to the caloric needs of 8.7 billion people, more than the entire human population on Earth.
 Instead, a vast proportion of the world's forests have been felled to grow the grains fed to cattle.
 A report from the United Nations Framework Convention on Climate Change considers agriculture to be the single most prevalent cause of deforestation throughout human history , depleting world oxygen supply, threatening and/or extinguishing animal and insect life, tipping surrounding ecosystems and devastating indigenous communities and their cultures.

 Consider also the impact on supplies of freshwater.
 To produce 1kg of feedlot beef requires 7kg of feed grain, which takes around 7000 litres of water throughput to grow.
 The demand for water to grow food to feed cows is resulting in vast areas of arid, dying land throughout the world as water is pumped out to feedlot farms elsewhere.
-Reference adapted to metric, from here.
+Data adapted from here.